MODFLOW-USGS/modflow-devtools/README.md

 ## Use cases

 This is a small toolkit for developing MODFLOW 6, FloPy, and related projects.
-It includes standalone utilities and optional [Pytest](https://github.com/pytest-dev/pytest) extensions.
+It includes standalone utilities and optional [Pytest](https://github.com/pytest-dev/pytest) and [Matplotlib](https://matplotlib.org/stable/) extensions.

+Utilities include:

-The former include a very minimal GitHub API client for retrieving release information and downloading assets, a `ZipFile` subclass that [preserves file permissions](https://stackoverflow.com/questions/39296101/python-zipfile-removes-execute-permissions-from-binaries) (workaround for [Python #15795](https://bugs.python.org/issue15795)), and other release/distribution-related tools.
+* a minimal GitHub API client for retrieving release information and downloading assets
+* a `ZipFile` subclass that [preserves file permissions](https://stackoverflow.com/questions/39296101/python-zipfile-removes-execute-permissions-from-binaries) (workaround for [Python #15795](https://bugs.python.org/issue15795))
+* other release/distribution-related tools

 Pytest features include: